-Before proceeding, you should read "General Information for Self-Represented Litigants" found at the beginning of these forms.
-For further information, see rule 12.490, Florida Family Law Rules of Procedure.
+Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
+The words that are in bold underline in these instructions are defined there.
+For further information, see Florida Family Law Rule of Procedure 12.490.